w3c/wai-media-guide/transcripts.md

 {% include toc.html type="end" %}
 {:/}

-Transcripts are only one aspect of making audio and video accessible, For more, see [Making Video and Audio Accessible - Introduction](http://@@)._
+Transcripts are only one aspect of making audio and video accessible.
+For more, see [Making Video and Audio Accessible - Introduction](http://@@)._

 ## Introduction